International Agency for the Prevention of Blindness: History

 IAPB was established on 1 January 1975 by the International Council of Ophthalmology and the World Blind Union with input from the WHO, to coordinate global efforts to tackle and eliminate avoidable blindness.
 Sir John Wilson was its founder president.
 The founder members of IAPB included the International Council of Ophthalmology, the World Council for the Welfare of the Blind (later renamed the World Blind Union), the American Foundation for the Blind (later renamed Helen Keller International) and the Royal Commonwealth Society for the Blind (later renamed Sight Savers International).

 IAPB has an official relationship with the WHO Program for Prevention of Blindness and Deafness, which is based in Geneva, Switzerland.
-In 1978, IAPB helped to setup a Blindness prevention unit at the WHO.
+In 1978, IAPB helped to set up a blindness prevention unit at the WHO.
 In 1999, with the WHO, they launched Vision 2020: The Right to Sight.
 In 2016, the IAPB published the Vision Atlas, bringing together causes and prevalence data on blindness and vision impairment.
 It showed that over a billion people in the developing world cannot see well because they have no access to spectacles.